 - 1. Transfer 120 volt A.C. power into 12 volt D.C. clean energy. - 2.
-Charge auxiliary battery (if so equipped) as recharging is required. - Supply's 12 volt power thru out coach for lighting and appliances as needed.
+Charge auxiliary battery (if so equipped) as recharging is required. - 3.
+Supply's 12 volt power thru out coach for interior lighting and appliances as needed.

-Convertor operates automatically with no switches for operation whenever 120 volt A.P. power is attached.
+Convertor operates automatically with no switches for operation whenever 120 volt A.C. power is attached.

-Each convertor has a "built-in" for its own protection from heat.
-Some have a fan run at all times and higher speed during heavy use.
+Each convertor has a "built-in" fan for its own protection from heat.
+Some have a fan that runs at all times and higher speed during heavy use.
 Others have a fan that doesn't start until a designated temperature is reached, controls by a sensor.